 in Fundraising Project to Benefit Children in Pain (CHIP)

-When a current Scarsdale Middle School Student, who was also a former Fox Meadow student, came to the 5-L classroom to talk to students about a special project she was initiating to help children in India through the organization CHIP, the children immediately took interest.
-Working on her Silver Award in Girl Scouting, the former Fox showed organization, leadership, determination, and dedication to making improvements in a community dear to her.
+When a former Fox Meadow student, came to the 5-L classroom to talk to students about a special project she was initiating to help children in India through the organization CHIP, the children immediately took interest.
+The now Scarsdale Middle School Student who was working on her Silver Award in Girl Scouting, showed organization, leadership, and dedication to making improvements in a community dear to her.

 With 5-L students at her side a plan was immediately put into motion to start a bake sale to raise funds for CHIP.
 The students put their GEC skills into action and quickly separated into teams.
 The advertising team wrote a pitch, scripted and created a commercial, and saturated the school with flyers advertising the coming bake sale and purpose.
 The bakers and refreshment team took action as well, preparing the most scrumptious delights for a successful bake sale.
 All the while the donation team created beautiful boxes and a sign ready to receive cash and spent mornings in the front of school waiting patiently for donors.